cilium/cilium/Documentation/cmdref/cilium-operator-aws.md

       --leader-election-retry-period duration                Duration that LeaderElector clients should wait between retries of the actions (default 2s)
       --limit-ipam-api-burst int                             Upper burst limit when accessing external APIs (default 20) --limit-ipam-api-qps float                             Queries per second limit when accessing external IPAM APIs (default 4)
+      --loadbalancer-l7-algorithm string                     Default LB algorithm for services that do not specify related annotation (default "round_robin")
+      --loadbalancer-l7-ports strings                        List of service ports that will be automatically redirected to backend.
       --log-driver strings                                   Logging endpoints to use for example syslog --log-opt map                                          Log driver options for cilium-operator, configmap example for syslog driver: {"syslog.level":"info","syslog.facility":"local4"}
       --mesh-auth-mutual-enabled                             The flag to enable mutual authentication for the SPIRE server (beta).